Geutzzu/FurnitureStoresExtraction/README.md

 of the backend code is just standard Django structure and logic.

-# 6. Frontend: React App
+# 6. Frontend: React Client

 ## 6.1.
-Libraries & Tools
+Libraries and Tools

 This app is built with the following libraries and tools:
 - React for building the user interface.